Rent Party MedwayJUNE & JULY 2021

 If the past year has taught us anything, it is that togetherness and creativity can help us weather any storm.

-Rent Party Medway is a digital theatrical show inspired by Darren Pritchard’s 2017 theatre show Rent Party.
+Rent Party Medway is a digital theatrical show directed by Darren Pritchard and inspired by his 2017 theatre show Rent Party.
 Using Lyrici Arts’ passion for lyrical theatre, this remixed and reimagined digital version is told through a spectrum of monologues, songs, dance, visual arts and spoken word.

 The original Rent Party explored struggle, oppression and racial discrimation both in 1920’s Harlem and in 2017.
 Fast forward to 2021; rents rise ever higher, food banks have become a lifeline for many, mental ill health is rampant , and the pandemic has led to job losses and further social division.